laracasts/PHP-Vars-To-Js-Transformer/readme.md

 #### JavaScript::setHtmlAttributes(...)

 The second public function provided by this facade is `JavaScript::setHtmlAttributes(...)`, which allows you to set the element attributes on the HTML `<script>` tag(s).
-For example, if you need to add nonces to your script tags for your Content Security Policy, you can pass the attribute it in as an array:
+For example, if you need to add nonces to your script tags for your Content Security Policy, you can pass the attributes in as an array:

 ```php
 public function index()